Impeccable Mediocrity

 noun phrase

 Etymology: From impeccable (Latin impeccabilis, without fault) + mediocrity (Latin mediocritas, middle state).
-The combination as a literary device appears in Italian critical writing to describe technically correct but uninspired work.
-In 2026, Gabriele Gobbo gave the term its first systematic definition applied to Large Language Models, identifying it as a structural tendency of generative AI rather than a human quality.
+The combination (in Italian as mediocrità impeccabile) is attested in literary criticism and Italian translations of Longinus to describe technically correct but uninspired work.
+In 2026, Gabriele Gobbo gave the term its first systematic definition applied to Large Language Models, identifying it as a structural tendency of generative AI, not a human quality.

 1. The tendency of Large Language Models to produce formally correct but strategically empty output.